shivannis/xandr-docs-public/xandr-docs/monetize/cross-device-targeting-and-measurement.md

 ---
 title: Microsoft Monetize - Targeting and Measurement (Cross-Device)
-description: Learn how Cross-device targeting and measurement can be used to tie together events or actions for a unique individual that occur on different devices. ms.date: 10/28/2023
+description: Learn how Cross-device capability enhances targeting and attribution using information from an identity graph and a database of customer information. ms.date: 10/28/2023
 ---